 - Damage to muscles, tendons, joints or discs resulting in lumbar radiculopathy

 - Spinal cord trauma, including irritation or swelling, as well as nerve damage or severed spinal cords

 - Fractures or broken bones in the back

 Whether you work in an industrial or manufacturing facility, warehouse, retail store or office, an elbow, wrist or hand injury suffered at work can make it difficult or impossible to do your job.
-Under Pennsylvania Workers’ Compensation Laws, you have a right to pursue benefits when your injuries are work related.
-Unfortunately, employers and Workers’ Compensation insurance carriers frequently deny or delay claims intentionally, hoping that you will simply drop the matter.
+Under Pennsylvania Workers’ Compensation laws, you have a right to pursue benefits when your injuries are work related.
+Unfortunately, employers and insurance carriers frequently deny or delay claims intentionally, hoping that you will simply drop the matter.
 Don’t try to protect your rights by yourself.
 You want an experienced and aggressive lawyer to fight for you.
 We can help.